 Evidence this week a horrible interview in the Scottish Sun with violinist Nicola Benedetti.
-It was a particularly odious example of the junk I wrote about before, setting aside an artist’s achievement in favour of salacious commentary on her sexuality.
+It was a particularly odious example of before, setting aside an artist’s achievement in favour of salacious commentary on her sexuality.
 Besides being talented and articulate Nicola also commits the crime of having beauty attributes and is thus fair game in the eyes of a sleaze-bag journalist.

 I’m guessing there will be a few Sun readers who are begrudging of such qualities in a woman especially one who is successful in an art-form with associations to elitism.
 I think the article speaks to that resentment by reducing an exceptionally gifted musician to a piece of ass.

 In a way this is worse than a blatant attack.
 While appearing frivolous it is actually insidious.
 It demeans a person whose attainments might otherwise be cause for celebration.
 Of course this is the way of gutter hacks whose mission involves pulling outstanding individuals down, well aware that in the darker recesses of the human psyche there is an appetite for such stuff.

 Benedetti herself didn’t seem too fussed and waved the thing aside on Twitter as a mild annoyance.
 That was the right response, leaving others to file their indignations.
 The Scotsman made light of it too taking a jokey swipe at the new “appearance based criticism”.